Working to understand Affirm’s reported IPO pricing hopes – TechCrunch

 This morning let’s chat about the company’s possible IPO valuation.
 The Journal noted the strong public performance of Afterpay as a possible cognate for Affirm — the Australian buy-now, pay-later firm saw its value dip to $8.01 per share inside the last year before soaring to around $68 today.
 But given the firm’s reporting cycle, it’s a hard company to use as a comp.

 Happily, we have another option to lean on that is domestically listed, meaning it has more regular and recent financial disclosures.
-So let’s how learn much revenue it takes to earn an eleven-figure valuation on the public markets by offering consumers credit.
+So let’s learn how much revenue it takes to earn an eleven-figure valuation on the public markets by offering consumers credit.

 Affirm’s business